Explore hidden walking gems that require only a map, some sturdy footwear and a strong desire to get out there and explore.

 4. Gertrude Saddle, Fiordland

-Hiking and scrambling up to the view at Gertrude Saddle isn’t really off the beaten track (being on the list for adventurous tourists).
-But, surprisingly, not that many Kiwis have done it.
+Hiking and scrambling up to the view at Gertrude Saddle isn’t really off the beaten track, but, surprisingly, not that many Kiwis have done it.
 Starting near Homer Tunnel on the way to Milford Sound, a track leads up the Gertrude Valley, beneath towering granite mountains, and then up scree slopes to a series of broad, polished rock terraces.
 Where it gets steep, there is a wire to hold on to, providing Dutch courage, and then carry on up to the saddle above you.
 This requires a bit of height gain (two to three hours to the saddle), but the view down the other side to Milford Sound is simply gobsmacking.
 This should only be done in summer and autumn when all snow has melted away, and DOC will be able to provide advice and track conditions.